neuroinformatics-unit/beekeeper/CONTRIBUTING.md

 * MINOR = new feature
 * MAJOR = breaking change

-We use [`setuptools_scm`](https://github.com/pypa/setuptools_scm) to automatically version `beekeeper`.
+We use [`setuptools_scm`](https://github.com/pypa/setuptools_scm) to automatically version `beekeeping`.
 It has been pre-configured in the `pyproject.toml` file. `setuptools_scm` will automatically infer the version using git.
 To manually set a new semantic version, create a tag and make sure the tag is pushed to GitHub.
 Make sure you commit any changes you wish to be included in this version.
 E.g. to bump the version to `1.0.0`:

 ```sh
 git add .